How to Unzip Multiple Files with the Command Line

 3 archives were successfully processed.

-Thank you for reading, see you on my next tutorial.
+Thank you for reading.
+See you in my next tutorial.

 References